gamazeps/Useful-Rust-Projects/README.md

 The point is also to have a place for coders looking to contribute to Rust to find what is really needed.

-(it's without shamelessly inspired from @brson [rust links](http://brson.github.io/rustlinks.html), the reason is mainly to have a community repository that evolves with time instead of a static page)
+(it's shamelessly inspired / copied from @brson [rust links](http://brson.github.io/rustlinks.html), the reason is mainly to have a community repository that evolves with time instead of a static page)

 Feel free to add new projects / libraries via pull requests.